Palks-Studio/VSCode_Automatic_Formatting_Pack/README.md

   ---

-## License
+## Credits & License

-This project is licensed under the MIT License.
+This template is an original creation by Palks Studio.
+Resale, redistribution or public modification without permission is prohibited.
+Personal and professional use is allowed.

 ---

 **Palks Studio**

 Creator of useful and self-contained tools: scripts, templates and ready-to-use bases.
+Simplicity, clarity, efficiency.
+use bases.
 Simplicity, clarity, efficiency.